Themefic-Team/tourfic/readme.txt

 Indeed, with Tourfic, crafting a professional WooCommerce travel agency website is straightforward.
 For step-by-step instructions, refer to this [video](https://youtu.be/99jUEJQIxkg).
-= Can Tourfic serve as a Room Reservation Plugin for WordPress? = Yes, Tourfic is perfectly suited to function as a WordPress Room Booking Plugin, enabling you to create a streamlined booking system on your WordPress site.
+= Can Tourfic serve as a Room Reservation Plugin for WordPress? = Yes, Tourfic works well as a WordPress Room Booking Plugin, allowing you to create a smooth booking system on your WordPress site.
 = Can Tourfic be utilized for WooCommerce Accommodation Bookings? =

 Absolutely, Tourfic allows you to effortlessly establish a professional-grade accommodation booking website.
 For a detailed guide, watch this [video](https://youtu.be/xeVkabWobDU).